rowlandekemezie/Document-Management-System/README.md

 1. Download and install [**Node JS**](https://nodejs.org/en/) if not already installed.
 2. Download and install [**Mongodb**](https://www.mongodb.org/downloads/) if not already installed.
 3. Clone the [**repository here**](hhttps://github.com/andela-rekemezie/Document-Management-System.git) or go to the project github page [**here**](https://github.com/andela-rekemezie/Document-Management-System) and download the zip file of the project.
 Unzip it.
-4. Navigate to your terminal and change your directory to the **Document-Manager-REST-API**.
+4. Navigate to your terminal and change your directory to the **Document-Manager-MANAGEMENT-SYSTEM**.
 5. Run `npm install` to install node dependencies.
 6. Run `bower install` to install frontend dependencies
 7. Run `npm run initDb` to initialize your database with a role.